oks-erm/help-u/README.md

 Authentication is particularly important for Help U, as the subject is quite sensitive and people are vulnerable asking for help, so it should be confidential within the community and available only for authenticated users.
 Thus all the website, besides the home page is avalable only for authenticated users.

+In a Django project, there are several ways to handle authentication and authorization.
+One of the most popular libraries [django-allauth](https://django-allauth.readthedocs.io/en/latest/), which provides a flexible solution for handling user authentication and registration.
+It supports both traditional username and password authentication as well as social authentication through providers like Google, Facebook, and Twitter.
+It uses session-based authentication and stores user authentication information in the user's session, instead of Django's built-in token-based authentication.
+When a user logs in, the library creates a new session for the user and stores the user's identifying information (such as the user's ID or username) in the session.
+The library then sends a session ID to the client, as a session cookie, which the client stores in the browser.
+With each subsequent request, the client sends the session ID back to the server in the Cookie header of the HTTP request. django-allauth then uses the session ID to look up the associated session and authenticate the user.

+One of the key features of [django-allauth](https://django-allauth.readthedocs.io/en/latest/) is its support for OAuth.
+OAuth is an open standard for authorization that allows users to share their private resources stored on one site with another site, without having to share their credentials.
+OAuth allows users to grant a third-party application access to their resources without having to reveal their password.
+This is useful for scenarios where users want to give access to their resources to a third-party application without having to provide their credentials.

+One of the main reasons I chose to use [django-allauth](https://django-allauth.readthedocs.io/en/latest/) is because of its flexibility and support for various authentication methods.
+Another reason is because of its scalability.
+The library is built on top of the Django framework and it is actively maintained and is widely used in production, which means that it is likely to be compatible with the latest Django versions and have a solid user base.

 ### User Authentication ([uac 7](#uac7))

 ![](readme/assets/mockup-signin.png)

-In this project, authentication is implemented using Django AllAuth.
-The project uses a custom user model with email as a user id, which means that users to register and log in to the website need to use their email address instead of a traditional username.
+The project uses a custom user model with email as a user id, instead of using Django's built-in User model, which means that users to register and log in to the website need to use their email address instead of a traditional username, it also uses a custom sign up form.
+Users are logged in automatically after they verify their email address.
+However, users will not be logged in automatically after resetting their password.
+The ACCOUNT_SESSION_REMEMBER is set to True which means that the session will be remembered even if the user closes the browser.
+The email confirmation link will be signed using HMAC (Hash-based message authentication code) for security.
+The account login attempts are limited to 10 which means that the account will be locked for 50 minutes after 10 failed login attempts.

 ### User Registration ([uac 5](#uac5))